The video (below), compiled by the author, May 2012, shows the Dee Slip Bridge

 any image will produce a full-sized display in a new browser window.

-Media Player (or similar).
-The site is optimised for Internet Explorer 9 - the use of other browsers may not yield satisfactory
+Windows Media Player (or similar).
+The site is optimised for Internet Explorer 9 - the use of other browsers may not yield

-sites on the Internet - accreditation is not required or given.
-A listing of principal research sources used may be found
+available sites on the Internet - accreditation is not required or given.
+A listing of principal research sources used may

-in the Bibliography.
+be found in the Bibliography.
 Photographs created by the author are indicated accordingly.
-The Study is listed
+The Study is

 Images Unless otherwise indicated,